 The pantropical spotted dolphin is distributed worldwide in tropical and some subtropical waters, between ~40° N and 40° S (Jefferson et al. 2015).
 It is one of the most abundant cetaceans and is found in coastal, shelf, slope, and deep waters (Perrin 2018a).
-Based on distribution maps (e.g., Moreno et al. 2005; Jefferson et al. 2015), the proposed project area is located just south of its regular range; nonetheless, it is possible that pantropical spotted dolphins could be encountered.
-For the South Atlantic, there is one record for Brazil, observed during 2013 (OBIS 2019) and one reported stranding event in southern Brazil during the 1990s (Prado et al. 2016).
+In the South Atlantic, pantropical spotted dolphins have been sighted off Brazil (Moreno et al. 2005), Gabon (de Boer 2010), Angola (Weir 2007, 2010), and St. Helena (MacLeod and Bennett 2007; Clingham et al. 2013).
+Four sightings were made during seismic surveys off the coast off northern Angola between 2004 and 2009, including in deep slope waters; and additional four sightings were made off Gabon (Weir 2011).
+Findlay et al (1992) reported sightings off the east coast of South Africa.
+In the OBIS database, there is one record for Brazil and one record for South Africa (OBIS 2019).
+Based on its distributional range (Best 2007; Jefferson et al. 2015), pantropical spotted dolphins could be encountered during the proposed surveys.